A framework for the local information dynamics of distributed computation in complex systems: Introduction

 Information theory provides the logical platform for our investigation, and we begin with a summary of the main information-theoretic concepts required.
-We provide additional background on the qualitative nature of distributed computation in CAs, highlighting the opportunity for our framework to provide quantitative insights here.
+We provide additional background on the qualitative nature of distributed computation in CAs, highlighting the opportunity which existed for our framework to provide quantitative insights.
 Subsequently, we consider each component operation of universal computation in turn, and describe how to quantify it locally in a spatiotemporal system.
-As an application, we measure each of these information dynamics at every point in space-time in several important CAs.
-Our framework provides the first complete quantitative evidence for a well-known set of conjectures on the emergent structures dominating distributed computation in CAs: that blinkers provide information storage, particles provide information transfer, and particle collisions facilitate information modification.
-Furthermore, our results imply that the \textit{coherence} of information may be a defining feature of complex distributed computation.
-Our findings are significant because these emergent structures of computation in CAs have known analogues in many physical systems (e.g. solitons and biological pattern formation processes), and as such this work will contribute to our fundamental understanding of the nature of distributed computation and the dynamics of complex systems.
+As an application, we review the measurement of each of these information dynamics at every point in space-time in several important CAs.
+We show that our framework provided the first complete quantitative evidence for a well-known set of conjectures on the emergent structures dominating distributed computation in CAs: that blinkers provide information storage, particles provide information transfer, and particle collisions facilitate information modification.
+Furthermore, we describe the manner in which our results implied that the \textit{coherence} of information may be a defining feature of complex distributed computation.
+Our findings are significant because these emergent structures of computation in CAs have known analogues in many physical systems (e.g. solitons and biological pattern formation processes, coherent waves of motion in flocks), and as such this work will contribute to our fundamental understanding of the nature of distributed computation and the dynamics of complex systems.
+We finish by briefly reviewing the subsequent application of the framework to various complex systems, including in analyzing flocking behavior and in a computational neuroscience setting.